emdete/Simplicissimus/README.md

 With all projects i try to

- - learning to use gradle

- - learning to use gradle in a multi-library/app project
+ - learn to use gradle (and use gradle in a multi-library/app project)

  - minimize code